ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ```
 ## Implicit Conversion From Signed To Unsigned

-The compiler will implicitly convert signed values to unsigned when a signed and an unsigned operand of the same size are passed to an operator.
+The compiler will implicitly convert signed values to unsigned when a signed and an unsigned operand of the same size are passed to an operator without checking that the signed value is even representable in the unsigned type [(31)](https://critical.eschertech.com/2010/04/07/danger-unsigned-types-used-here/).
 When `integer_t` is a signed type in the below example the operator is `>=` and the signed `index` function parameter is converted to the same unsigned type as `data.size()`.
 When `index` has a negative value the result of the conversion is a large negative value, which often will be larger than the size of the container and we enter the error reporting code block.